googleapis/gapic-generator/DEVELOPMENT.md

 The script must always be called at the root of a source tree.
 It will ignore package names and imports (it just deletes them before calling diff), and only actual code differences are shown.

+## Note on Submodules

+If you clone a repository with submodules using the `--recursive` flag, or other means, the submodule ends at a state which is specified in the parent repository via a commit id (such as `87fa7afc7d`).
+That state is not necessarily the same as the current 'master' in the origin repository.

+That is because 'master` is just a symbol for a given commit id:

+    master -> 87fa7afc7

+Git does not store the symbol but the commit id in the parent repository, for that a submodule does not pull in arbitry changes from its master.

+This behavior has been subject of lots of criticism about sub-modules, but it reflects the inherent complexity of the problem domain.

+TBD: recipes how to work with submodules.